Ada Lovelace: Death

-Lovelace died at the age of 36 on 27 November 1852, from uterine cancer.
-The illness lasted several months, in which time Annabella took command over whom Ada saw, and excluded all of her friends and confidants.
-Under her mother's influence, Ada had a religious transformation and was coaxed into repenting of her previous conduct and making Annabella her executor.
+Lovelace died at the age of 36 on 27 November 1852 from cervical cancer (which contemporary accounts called uterine cancer, since a distinction between the two was not made at that time).
+The illness lasted several months, in which time Lady Byron took command over whom Ada saw, and excluded all of her friends and confidants.
+Under her mother's influence, Ada had a religious transformation and was coaxed into repenting of her previous conduct and making Lady Byron her executor.
 She lost contact with her husband after confessing something to him on 30 August which caused him to abandon her bedside.
 It is not known what she told him.
 She was buried, at her request, next to her father at the Church of St. Mary Magdalene in Hucknall, Nottinghamshire.
-A memorial plaque, written in Latin, to her and her father is in the chapel attached to Horsley Towers.

 Work

 Throughout her life, Lovelace was strongly interested in scientific developments and fads of the day, including phrenology and mesmerism.
 After her work with Babbage, Lovelace continued to work on other projects.
 In 1844, she commented to a friend Woronzow Greig about her desire to create a mathematical model for how the brain gives rise to thoughts and nerves to feelings ("a calculus of the nervous system").
 She never achieved this, however.
-In part, her interest in the brain came from a long-running pre-occupation, inherited from her mother, about her "potential" madness.
+In part, her interest in the brain came from a long-running preoccupation, inherited from her mother, about her "potential" madness.
 As part of her research into this project, she visited the electrical engineer Andrew Crosse in 1844 to learn how to carry out electrical experiments.
 In the same year, she wrote a review of a paper by Baron Karl von Reichenbach, Researches on Magnetism, but this was not published and does not appear to have progressed past the first draft.
 In 1851, the year before her cancer struck, she wrote to her mother mentioning "certain productions" she was working on regarding the relation of maths and music.

 Lovelace first met Charles Babbage in June 1833, through their mutual friend Mary Somerville.
 Later that month, Babbage invited Lovelace to see the prototype for his difference engine.
 She became fascinated with the machine and used her relationship with Somerville to visit Babbage as often as she could.
 Babbage was impressed by Lovelace's intellect and analytic skills.
 He called her "The Enchantress of Number".
 In 1843, he wrote to her: